 CHARMM – CGenFF

-We will use CGenFF in this tutorial.
+We will use CGenFF server in this tutorial.
 Register and create a free account on the CGenFF server.
 After uploading and submitting c1f_clean.mol2 file, it will give c1f_clean.str file as output.
 Download the file.

 Now, since the C1F topology is in CHARMM format, we need to convert in gmx to use in GROMACS for simulation.
 For that, download the “cgenff_charmm2gmx.py” script from here and run it as shown below: